UPTON HASTINGS HALL

 Upton Hastings hosts community dinners, Macho Nacho Movie Nights, girls nights, concerts, flag football games, dances, in-hall workout sessions and many other events.
 Residents have also gone on apple picking trips and a Boston trip.

 Upton Hall dates from 1960 and was originally a dormitory for women.
 It was named for Ethelyn F. Upton who taught mathematics beginning in 1932 and was the Director of Student Teaching from 1945 to her retirement in 1962.
 Hastings Hall, the adjacent unit, opened in 1968 and was named for Mary Hastings who preceeded Miss Upton as Director of Student Teaching.
 This hall was built at a cost of $947,000 (quite a contrast to the cost of Corthell ($23,170.39), ninety years earlier!)
 The placing of the time capsule and the laying of the cornerstone by President Kenneth T. H. Brooks and Dean of Women Edna F. Dickey took place at ceremonies held on May 10, 1967.
 The Upton-Hastings complex houses 300 students.
 Dr. Brooks’ span as President, from 1960 to 1970, saw two large changes of name and function.
 In 1965, Gorham became a State College, thereby greatly broadening its academic purpose.
 In 1968, it became a unit of the newly created University of Maine system.
-Upton Hastings now includes Campus Card Services, the Office of Community Standards, Mail Services, Residential Life and Resident Education, and University Health and Counseling, Res-Net, Campus Safety Project, and the Wellness Resource Center.
+The basement and first floor of Upton are home to Campus Card Services, Mail Services, ResNet, University Health and Counseling Services, Gorham Student Life, Office of Residential Life, and The Well - Wellness Resource Center.

 Upton Hastings is conveniently located next to the Campus Bookstore and the dining hall.

 WHAT MAKES UPTON HASTINGS A GREAT PLACE TO LIVE